forestgeo/fgeo.biomass/README.md

   - Allow using any table with the required columns.

-  - Simplify interfaces via generic functions that ‘know’ what to do with different (S3) classes of ForestGEO data – i.e. census and species tables; ViewFullTable and ViewTaxonomy tables; or any two tables of unknown class.
+  - Simplify interfaces via generic functions that *know* what to do with different (S3) classes of ForestGEO data – i.e. census and species tables; ViewFullTable and ViewTaxonomy tables; or any two tables of unknown class.